Academic Electoral Assembly

 11.13 The full period of any election shall fall within term time.

-11.14 Any casual vacancy shall be filled by the first eligible runner up in the most recently held election of Academic Electoral Assembly members of Senate.
+11.14 Any casual vacancy or vacancies shall be filled by the eligible candidate or candidates next receiving the necessary number of votes in in the most recently held election of Academic Electoral Assembly members of Senate.
 Candidates appointed as a result of a casual vacancy shall serve for the remainder of the term of the member they replace.
-Where there are multiple casual vacancies between elections the earlier appointed members shall always serve the longer of the remaining terms.
 Where there are multiple casual vacancies between elections the earlier appointed members shall always serve the longer of the remaining terms.

 11.15 In the event of any circumstances arising which are not covered by the above provisions, the University Secretary shall bring the matter to the attention of the Senate.